St. Michael's College School principal and president resign amid student sex assault scandal | CBC News

 Insp.
 Dominic Sinopoli, who heads Toronto police's sex crimes unit, has said the school should have reported the incident immediately.

-However, many of the standards that govern public schools do not apply to private schools, including the duty to report suspected sexual assault to police, said John Schuman, a Toronto-based lawyer who specializes in children's rights and education law.
+However, many of the standards that govern public schools do not apply to private schools, including the duty to report suspected sexual assault to police, said John Schuman, a St. Michael's alumnus and Toronto-based lawyer who specializes in children's rights and education law.

 Toronto police Chief Mark Saunders wouldn't say whether Reeves will be investigated for not alerting police before he did.